-▲ Press the fn key, and then press the correct function key represented by the icons below.
+A Press the fn key, and then press the correct function key represented by the icons below.

 Press fn+function key Description C Initiates Sleep, which saves your information in system memory.
 The display and other system components turn off and power is conserved.
 To exit Sleep, briefly press the power button.
 CAUTION: To reduce the risk of information loss, save your work before initiating Sleep.
-N. Turns the backlight keyboard (select products only) off or on.
+N Turns the keyboard backlight off or on.
 NOTE: To conserve battery power, turn off this feature.
-101 Switches the screen image among display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing fn+f4 alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
-Most external monitors receive video information on the computer using the external VGA video standard.
-The fn+f4 hot key can also alternate images among other devices that are receiving video information on the computer.
+Switches the screen image between display devices connected to the system.
+For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
 Decreases the screen brightness incrementally as long as you hold down the key.
-Increases the screen brightness incrementally as long as you hold down the key. ♦ › Decreases speaker volume incrementally while you hold down the key. ■ ')) Increases speaker volume incrementally while you hold down the key. ∮ ⊗ Mutes the microphone.
+Increases the screen brightness incrementally as long as you hold down the key.
+4 > Decreases speaker volume incrementally while you hold down the key.
+4 1)) Increases speaker volume incrementally while you hold down the key. ₽ø Mutes the microphone.